rtmigo/bisection_dart/README.md

 `insort_right(list, x)` | `list.insortRight(x)`

 The [search functions](https://docs.python.org/3/library/bisect.html#searching-sorted-lists)
-from the bisect documentation are implemented somewhat differently.
+from the Python bisect documentation are implemented somewhat differently.
 They find the same elements, but return the indexes of the elements instead of their values.